Hands-free mouse control

 The result is a system that's more accurate than either.

-People who have limited mobility, due to motor neuron diseases like ALS, or other conditions that make it difficult to use a mouse, can greatly benefit from hands-free computer control.
+People who have ALS or other motor neuron diseases, spinal cord injuries, arthritis, repetitive strain injuries, or other conditions that make it difficult to use a mouse, can greatly benefit from hands-free computer control.

 It's also just fun!
 It feels like controlling the computer with your mind.